-Alternatively, we have other crumble slice-type recipes for gluten free Blackberry Apple Crumble Slice, a layered healthier Banana Flapjack Crumble Cake, some amazing Strawberry Crumble Muffins and even some incredible Chocolate-Peanut Butter Oat Slices (which I really need to remake).
+Alternatively, we have other crumble slice-type recipes for gluten free Blackberry Apple Crumble Slice, a layered healthier Banana Flapjack Crumble Cake, some amazing Strawberry Crumble Muffins and even some incredible Chocolate Peanut Butter Oat Crumble Slices (which I really need to remake).

 Ready to make Rhubarb Strawberry Crumble Slice?